leangjia/blender_docs/manual/physics/fluid/type/domain/liquid/diffusion.rst

       Oil viscosity varies by SAE rating.
       Glass at room temperature is basically a solid, but glass at 1500 degrees Celsius flows (nearly) like water.

+.. _bpy.types.FluidDomainSettings.viscosity_base:

+Base
+   The base of the viscosity value (e.g. 1.002 in the case of water (20° C)).

+.. _bpy.types.FluidDomainSettings.viscosity_exponent:

+Exponent
+   The exponent of the viscosity value that will be multiplied by `10^-6` (e.g. 6 in the case of water (20° C)).

+.. _bpy.types.FluidDomainSettings.domain_size:

 Real World Size
    Size of the domain object in the real world in meters.
 If you want to create a mug of coffee, this might be 10 cm (0.1 meters), while a swimming pool might be 10m.
 The size set here defines the longest side of the domain bounding box.

+.. _bpy.types.FluidDomainSettings.surface_tension:

 Surface Tension
-   Todo.
+   Surface tension in grid units.
+Higher value will produce liquids with greater surface tension.